A steer and bull, both animals belong to the cattle family in general. But both surely do have their differences in them.

 - A bull isn’t a docile male bovine and hence doesn’t get into fights with its animals in the herd, but on the other hand, a steer is a docile male bovine that gets into fights with animals in its herd.

-- Bulls are larger by the body while, on the other hand, a steer is smaller by the body compared to a bull.
+- Bulls have larger bodies while, on the other hand, a steer has a smaller body compared to a bull.

-- The meat content required for a bull to eat is more, while the meat content required for a steer is less than compared to a bull.
+- The meat content required for a bull to eat is more, while the meat content required for a steer is less than compared of a bull.